wikipathways/wikipathways.github.io/team.md

     <li><a href="{{site.url}}/authors/{{a}}.html" title="View profile">{{ auth.realname }}</a></li>
 {% endfor %}
 </ul>
-<b>Community Coordinators:</b> Responsible for curation coordination, organization of community meetings, educational material.
+<b>Community Coordinators:</b> Responsible for reviewer coordination, organization of community meetings, educational material.
 <ul>
 {% for a in page.coordination %}
     {% assign auth = site.authors | where: "username", a | first  %}